 Ph.D., University of California, Berkeley, 1980

-Craig Blocker is a member of the experimental high-energy physics group at Brandeis.
-This group is currently collaborating on the ATLAS experiment at the new Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
-The LHC collides protons with protons at a center-of-mass energy of 14 TeV, a seven-fold increase over previous colliders.
+Craig Blocker is a member of the experimental high energy physics group at Brandeis.
+This group is currently collaborating on the ATLAS experiment at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
+In the LHC, protons collide with protons at 8 TeV in the center of mass, the world’s highest energy particle collisions.

 Recent Ph.D.
 Students